 This is a story of a recovering alcoholic, confrontational mother, withdrawn daughter, and reluctant lover named Magdalene “Maggie” Fowler.
-While maintaining her sobriety, Maggie is granted residence in an apartment where she makes her occupation as a security guard for a nouveau riche band of brothers by the name of the Bannek family.
-She works the graveyard shift making the rounds at a construction company in Asheville, North Caroline where theft and burglary of copper wiring and heavy duty equipment is a realization that insights fear and trepidation in the heart and mind of Maggie.
-While waiting for immediate family to travel into town, Maggie is in charge of planning a birthday party for her elderly mother Annie who she maintains a conflicted relationship with from past degradation’s.
-While also having a troubled relationship with her daughter Tara, the re-emergence of past memories flooding her mind, and a family celebration to plan in the coming days, it is hard to imagine Maggie’s longing for an alcohol-free lifestyle staying strong with this kind of pressure.
+While maintaining her sobriety, Maggie is granted residence in an apartment where she makes her occupation as a security guard for a nouveau riche band of brothers.
+She works the graveyard shift making the rounds at a construction company in Asheville, North Carolina where theft and burglary of copper wiring and heavy duty equipment is a realization that insights fear and trepidation in the hearts and minds.
+While waiting for immediate family to travel into town, Maggie is in charge of planning a birthday party for her elderly mother Annie who she maintains a conflicted relationship with after past degradation’s.
+While also having a troubled relationship with her daughter Tara, the re-emergence of past memories come flooding in, and a family celebration to plan in the coming days, it is hard to imagine Maggie’s longing for an alcohol-free lifestyle staying strong with this kind of pressure.

 “Do not declare me guilty!
 Let me know why you prosecute me.
 Is it good for You to oppress, To reject the work of Your hands and favor the plans of the wicked?
 Do you have eyes of flesh or do You see as a human sees?
 Are Your years like those of a man that You look for my wrongdoing and search for my sin, Even though You know that I am not wicked and that there is no one who can deliver from Your hands?
 Your hands shaped and formed me”

 One feeling that is well-defined in this story is one of stigmatization and denunciation.
 As a person it is difficult to change the perception of others when you have exhibited signs to warrant the negative judgment.
 Throughout all of Maggie’s new found perspective and positivity and the wanting to make her mark in the world, the people around her still look through the same murky lenses and wait in anticipation for the next screw up.
 No matter how much people love you or may want the best for you, it is a behaviour taught by the addict to the family that reinforces their disbelief.
-The responsibility is on the addict to exhibit new behaviour or if they are sick of proving themselves, accept the fact that you have changed and go on with your life.
-This reminds me of Silver Linings Playbook when everyone that comes into contact with the two main characters Tiffany and Pat who both seem outwardly crazy, but because they both have been “clinically” diagnosed by Doctors they will always be the true “crazy people”.
-That is what I really liked about that book.
-It changed my perspective on mental disorders in that you should accept the fact that you are a little crazy because in reality, everyone else is, they just don’t know it yet.
+The responsibility is on the addict to exhibit new behaviour, or if they become sick and tired of constantly proving themselves, accept the fact that you have changed and go on with your life.
+This reminds me of Silver Linings Playbook when everyone that comes into contact with the two main characters Tiffany and Pat, who both seem outwardly crazy, but because they both have been “clinically” diagnosed by Doctors they will always be the true “crazy people”.
+It changed my perspective on mental disorders in that you should accept the fact that you are a little crazy because in reality, everyone is, they just don’t know it yet.